-Continuous water level monitoring is required in a shallow observation bore adjacent to the production bore for AUT.038471.01.01 to quantify any localised drawdown effects in the shallow sand aquifer in the vicinity of a relatively large abstraction proximal to Kaimaumau Wetland.
-This shallow sand aquifer monitoring will enable comparison between the shallow sand aquifer impact as modelled in the AAGM Report and the data from the shallow piezometers in the sentinel bores listed in Table 7.
+the vicinity of a relatively large abstraction proximal to Kaimaumau Wetland.
+This shallow sand aquifer monitoring will enable comparison between the shallow sand aquifer impact as modelled in the AAGMI Report and the data from the shallow piezometers in the sentinel bores listed in Table 7.

-3.5.3 Schedule of Production Bore Monitoring & Trigger Levels
+3.4.33.5.3 Schedule of Production Bore Monitoring & Trigger Levels